thundermagic/rpi_media_centre/docs/docker_install.md

 Not sure if you already have python 3?
-Just type on the console, `python3` and if you are put in the python console then you have python3 installed, if not follow steps to install python3
+Just type on the console, `python3` and if you are put in the python console then you have python3 installed, if not follow steps to install python3.
+You may `python3` installed but not `python3-pip`.
+In that case just installed `python3-pip`, command `sudo apt install python3-pip`

 ##### Install python 3 and python 3 pip
 ```bash